-Entry steps are located under each entry door.
+Entry steps are located under each entry door (not under driver and passenger doors).
 To extend the manual step pull step assembly out; let it down completely.
 Push step all the way in to store.

 MANUAL ENTRY STEPS

 The distance between the motor home and the ground is too far to easily manage.
 Be sure the step is out before exiting the motor home.